 When something big happens in the world, there is often a live broadcast so millions can watch all at once.
-When you’re watching, you probably forget just how many others are watching along with you.
+While the family sits together, you may forget just how many other families are watching along with you.
 When you watch, you’re making history!
 Isn’t that so exciting?

 Since the invention of live television broadcasts, there have been several that have made history because so many people tuned in.
 Here are some of the most famous live televised events.
 How many did you watch?
 Count and then compare with your friends!